pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/deployments.md

 You'll need to install and configure the [Pulumi GitHub App](/docs/guides/continuous-delivery/github-app/#installation-and-configuration) to use push-to-deploy functionality.
 The app requires read access to your repos so it can clone your Pulumi programs and listen to merge commits to automatically trigger deployments on `git push`.

-{{% notes "info" %}}
+{{% notes type="warning" %}}

-**Important:** While the app can be installed via GitHub, it **must be installed through the Pulumi Service** using the steps below to ensure correct setup.
+While the app can be installed via GitHub, it **must be installed through the Pulumi Service** using the steps below to ensure correct setup.
 Installing through the Pulumi Service ensures we have a connection from Pulumi to your GitHub user or organization.

 {{% /notes %}}